fernandobperezm/fernandobperezm/README.md

 Currently most of the code here on GitHub is related to University project, but soon I'll start publishing my research code and personal projects.

 In the meantime, you can have a look on the following repos:
-- (🔥 Just Released 🔥) ContentWise Impressions: An industrial dataset with impressions included [🔗](https://github.com/ContentWise/contentwise-impressions)
+- (🔥 Newest Article 🔥) ContentWise Impressions: An industrial dataset with impressions included [🔗](https://github.com/ContentWise/contentwise-impressions).
+Accepted into CIKM 2020.
 - My undergrad thesis [🔗](https://github.com/fernandobperezm/recsys-cotraining).

 ## 👯 I’m looking to collaborate on